TheTechKing54/Vamaxian-OS/README.md

 # Vamaxian-OS
-A command line os under the Cosmos Kernel
+A command line os under The Vamaxian Kernel